 He has advised the New Zealand government during the COVID-19 pandemic in several roles, including as a member of the Strategic COVID-19 Public Health Advisory Group.

 As Executive Assistant, Sarah provides high-level confidential, executive support and advice and is the first point of contact for the Vice-Chancellor.
 Sarah manages the Vice-Chancellor's appointments, meetings, email and an extensive programme of events.

 Sarah previously worked as a Personal Assistant to the Deputy Vice-Chancellor, Academic before taking up her current position in February 2016.

-He is the University’s Privacy Officer.
+She is the University’s Privacy Officer.

-As Executive Officer in the Office of the Registrar and Secretary to Council, Judith manges the business of the University Council and its Committees in its annual programme of meetings.
-She provides executive support to the Chancellor and members of Council and administrative support to the offices reporting to the Registrar.
+Judith is the Secretary to the University of Otago Council and manages the business of the University Council and its Committees in its annual programme of meetings.
+She provides executive support and advice to the Chancellor and members of Council on their role, duties and procedural matters.